PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 g++ (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)
 ```

-While most R packages will compile with the current long-term version of GCC, some require a newer version.
+While most R packages will compile with the current long-term but older version of GCC, some require a newer version.
 A newer version is made available by loading one of the latest Red Hat Developer Toolset (rh/devtoolset) modules:

 ```
 $ module load rh/devtoolset/8